Paul Wahlberg

-Paul Wahlberg (born March 20, 1964) is an American chef and reality TV star.
-With his brothers Mark and Donnie, he runs the dining burger restaurant and bar Wahlburgers and stars in the reality television show also titled Wahlburgers.
+Paul Wahlberg (born March 20, 1964) is an American chef and reality television personality.
+With his brothers Mark and Donnie, he runs the burger restaurant and bar Wahlburgers and starred in the reality television show of the same name, Wahlburgers.

 Background

-Born in Boston to Alma and Donald Wahlberg, he is the fifth of nine children and the first of his siblings to graduate from high school.
+Born in Boston to Alma (née Donnelly; 1942–2021) and Donald Wahlberg (1930–2008), he is the fourth of nine children and the first of his siblings to graduate from high school.

 As a child, he was interested in watching cooking shows like The Galloping Gourmet.
 He decided to become a chef when he was 17.

 Career

-Paul found a love for the culinary industry working for Joseph's catering, run by the Calapa family of Braintree, Massachusetts.
+Wahlberg found a love for the culinary industry working for Joseph's catering, run by the Calapa family of Braintree, Massachusetts.
 After high school, he worked at several restaurants, including The Charles Hotel, The Four Seasons and Bridgeman's in Hull, Massachusetts, where he served as executive chef for nine years.

 Personal life

 Married, Wahlberg lives in Hingham, Massachusetts.
 He has two children.